mimi-fOlle/holbertonschool-validation/module3_task2/README.md

 ## Lifecycle

-A section added for task 2 to describe the different steps.
+To execute the Makefile by using `make`.

 -   build: Generate the website from the markdown and configuration files in the directory `dist/`.
 -   clean: Cleanup the content of the directory `dist/`
--   post: Create a new blog post whose filename and title come from the environment variables POST_TITLE and POST_NAME.
+-   post: Create a new blog post whose filename and title come from the environment variables `POST_TITLE` and `POST_NAME`.
 -   help: Print out the list of targets' usage
 -   package: Compress archive `awesome-website.zip`
 -   unit-tests: Runs several make command, expected correct output.